 Maine Space Grant Consortium

-As an affiliate of National Aeronautics & Space Administration (NASA), the Maine Space Grant Consortium (MSGC) supports and funds undergraduate student research projects related to areas such as aerospace, technology, and software development.
+As an affiliate of the National Aeronautics & Space Administration (NASA), the Maine Space Grant Consortium (MSGC) supports and funds undergraduate student research projects related to areas such as aerospace, technology, and software development.
 These are broad areas — your project can integrate the STEM fields, as well as the arts, humanities, and social sciences.

-The CI2 Lab: Where big ideas thrive
+Maker Innovation Studio: Where big ideas thrive

 In this space, we bring an entrepreneurial mindset to everything we do — because each project involves community partnerships and developing a product that solves a problem.
 So our students connect with each other — and the local non-profit and business community.